dylanchen0114/blog_pages/_posts/2017-02-24-restaurant_visit.md

 #### Split #2

-Other train periods as following:
+Other train periods as following (as offline validation set, also trained in model when in final submission):

 | Begin_Date |  End_Date  |
 | :--------: | :--------: |